 - You can either be a mass media newspaper trying to get as many readers and advertisers or a small 1 person publication running paid subscription site.

-The skillset is driven by strategy which drives, and also gets driven by incentives, more on incentives and their effects in a future post.
+The skillset is driven by the strategy which drives, and also gets driven by incentives, more on incentives and their effects in a future post.